Robbie Grossman Player Props: Rangers vs. Marlins

-On Friday, Robbie Grossman (.200 batting average in his past 10 games, with two doubles, a triple and five walks) and the Texas Rangers play the Miami Marlins, whose starting pitcher will be Jesus Luzardo.
-First pitch is at 8:05 PM ET.
+Robbie Grossman and his .367 on-base percentage over his past 10 games (62 points higher than his season-long percentage), will be in action for the Texas Rangers versus the Miami Marlins and George Soriano on August 5 at 4:05 PM ET.

-He had a hitless performance in his most recent game (0-for-1) against the White Sox.
+He had a one-hit showing in his previous game (1-for-4) against the Marlins.

 Robbie Grossman Game Info & Props vs. the Marlins